 Mold remediation requires several steps and specialized equipment to remove mold spores.
 While it may be tempting to try to remove mold without a specialist, improper techniques could potentially make the situation worse by stirring up spores, causing them to spread.

-If your school district is experiencing mold and moisture issues, contact Reynolds Restoration Services to help you identify a remediation plan to cultivate a healthy learning environment for your students, faculty, and staff.
+If your school district in the Harrisburg, PA, Philadelphia, PA, or Baltimore/DC Metro area is experiencing mold and moisture issues, contact Reynolds Restoration Services to help you identify a remediation plan to cultivate a healthy learning environment for your students, faculty, and staff.